 - All classes for certificate programs MUST be taken at Loyola University Chicago.
 There is no advanced standing available for certificate programs.

-Ordinarily, requests for advanced standing must be made in writing to the IPS Director during the student's first semester of coursework, and must be accompanied by documentation of completion of the approved program.
-The IPS Director will make a judgment regarding the quality and quantity of the previous learning and its relevance to the specific degree requirements.
+Ordinarily, requests for advanced standing must be made in writing to the IPS Dean during the student's first semester of coursework, and must be accompanied by documentation of completion of the approved program.
+The IPS Dean will make a judgment regarding the quality and quantity of the previous learning and its relevance to the specific degree requirements.

 Notes Regarding Advanced Standing: